ignaciolinari/beyond-the-cutoff/README.md

 - Curate a 2025 corpus with at least 100 arXiv papers post-training-cutoff (see `docs/data_sourcing_plan.md` for category mix and scheduling).
 - Extract metadata (title, abstract, authors, categories) automatically via the arXiv export API.
 - Convert downloaded PDFs to clean text and JSONL format for fine-tuning and retrieval pipelines.
 - Track manifest entries so downstream experiments can version the dataset alongside model checkpoints.
+A consolidated `manifest.json` plus metadata catalog exports (`metadata_catalog.csv` / `.parquet` and `corpus.jsonl`) are produced during ingestion so every run captures the exact document set.

 #### arXiv Harvest Quickstart